iocron/mootools-fxSlide/README.md

 Events

-* slideCallback:function(){},			// Use your own Callback when a slide starts, e.g. function(slideObject,slideNum,slideDuration,slideEffect,slideMode){ ... }
+* slideCallback:function(){},			// Use your own Callback when a slide starts, e.g. function(slideObject,slideElement,slideNum,slideDuration,slideEffect,slideMode){ ... }
 * initCallback:function(){}			// Use your own Callback on the Initialisation of the Class, e.g. function(slideObject){ ... }